yusuke0913/dw-product-service/README.md

 brew install docker docker-compose docker-machine
 ```

-You can also set up by kubernetes.
+You can also set up by kubernetes (optional).
 Please check [here](k83/README.md)

 ## Local dev environment
-You need to lanuch the docker containers and execute database migrations.
+You need to launch the docker containers and execute database migrations.

 ```sh
 # launch the docker containers